Skip to content

 Guest Artist & Jury Members

-Ning Lu, Artistic Director (only judge the applicants of international or non-Utah residents)
+Ning Lu, Artistic Director of HTJ Festival (only judge the applicants of international or non-Utah residents)

-Jie Lu, professor of Piano University of Utah (only judge the applicants of international or non-Utah residents)
+Jie Lu, professor at Piano University of Utah (only judge the applicants of international or non-Utah residents)

 Artistic Teachers